A NORTHWEST LAW FIRM

 Washington State Association for Justice’s Civil Rights Deskbook (2011), associate editor.

-Washington Sunshine Committee (Public Records Exemptions Accountability Committee), member since March 2015.
+Washington Sunshine Committee (Public Records Exemptions Accountability Committee), member from March 2015 to February 2023.

 Washington Coalition for Open Government, board member since 2010, legal committee chair since 2012.

 Attorneys for Education Rights, board member, Vice President and co-founder.

 Bellevue Parks and Community Services Board, chair 2015-2016, member 2008-2016.